yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

    * - Correct Answer
      - 0 if this **AnswerValue** is incorrect, or 1 if this **AnswerValue** is correct.
    * - Count
      - The number of times that students entered or selected this answer as their most recent submission for the problem or problem variant.
-Each student contributes a maximum of 1 to this count, even if a student uses multiple attempts to provide the same answer.
+For problems with the number of **Attempts** set to a value greater than 1, this means that each student contributes a maximum of 1 to this count, even if the same answer is provided in multiple attempts.
    * - ValueID
-     - The internal identifier of the answer choice for checkboxes, dropdown, and multiple choice problems.
-Blank for numerical input, text input, and math expression input problems.
+     - The internal identifier of the answer choice for checkboxes and multiple choice problems.
+Blank for dropdown, numerical input, text input, and math expression input problems.
    * - AnswerValue
      - The text label of the answer choice for checkboxes, dropdown, and multiple choice problems.
 The value entered by the student for numerical input, text input, and math expression input problems.
    * - Variant
      - For problems that use the **Randomization** setting in Studio, contains the unique identifier for a variant of the problem.
-Blank for problems that do not use the **Randomization** setting.
+Blank for problems that do not use the **Randomization** setting, or that use the **Never** option for this setting.
    * - Problem Display Name
      - The **Display Name** defined for the problem.
    * - Question